What Are Gilts and Should I Invest in Them?

 However even this is not perfect as "your inflation"—the rate at which your costs go up, may not be the same as RPI which is based on the economy as a whole.

 Government bonds from major developed countries, like gilts, are sometimes called "risk-free" assets.
 No investment is truly risk-free but these bonds are probably as close you can get in real life.

-The other risk for investor in gilts doesn't come from the gilts themselves.
+The other risk for investors in gilts doesn't come from the gilts themselves.
 It's what investment professionals call "opportunity cost".
 This is the risk that by investing in gilts you are missing out investing in something more suitable.
 This is why you need to think carefully about what your investment needs are and what products are suitable.
 There is no one right answer for every person.
 It will depend on how much investment risk you are willing and able to take and what sort of income you might need from your investments in the future.

-You can buy gilts directly from the Government agency that issues them (the DMO) or via a company providing gilt funds.
+You can buy gilts directly from the government agency that issues them (the DMO) or via a company providing gilt funds.
 Income from gilts is taxable, so you might want to consider buying them via your ISA if you are eligible.
 If you are buying them for your pension, you should make sure your investments are properly transferred to your pension plan, so that you don't pay tax on them unnecessarily.

 To make sure you don't miss out, you should also consider investing in other asset classes.
 Different asset classes have different features and you might find a mixture can help to meet your individual investment goals.

-As a retail investor in the UK you may also be able to invest in National Savings and Investments products like "index linked saving certificates".
-These are generally only available for short and medium term investments (unlike gilts) but are easier for a retail investor to buy and hold directly.
+As a retail investor in the UK, you may also be able to invest in National Savings and Investments products like "index-linked saving certificates".
+These are generally only available for short and medium-term investments (unlike gilts) but are easier for a retail investor to buy and hold directly.